 Google Home vs Amazon Echo – Design

-By contrast, the Google Home is a little more fancy.
+The Google Home remains a good looker.
 It has a curvier shape, which Google says was inspired by wine glasses and candles.
-Its bottom casing can be swapped out for different shells to match your furnishings – there are six shells in fabric or metal.
+Its bottom casing can be swapped out for different shells to match your furnishings – there are six shells, available in fabric or metal.
 It has a sloped top, with four LEDs to provide visual feedback.

-Amazon’s approach is entirely mechanical, with a physical dial for volume and actual buttons for mute and activation.
+Amazon’s approach is entirely mechanical, with physical buttons for mute, activation and volume.
+Arguably, the volume controls have been downgraded from the original’s rotating dial.
 Google has gone for a capacitive touch panel, so you’ll be swiping to control your music, but there is a physical mute button at the back.

 Both units have microphones with far-field technology, which promises to pick up your voice from across the room or down the hallway.

 Google Home vs Amazon Echo – Voice assistant

 The Amazon Echo features the Alexa digital assistant, while the Google Home is loaded with the imaginatively named Google Assistant.

 Alexa is capable of understanding simple commands, or even a series of simple commands, but they’re fairly basic.
 And the default search engine is Bing.
 Alexa also requires you to phrase things in a particular way for her to understand you, and the language you have to use is not always natural.

 Amazon’s other problem is that it’s one wake-up word (Alexa, by default, but you can choose to have Echo, Amazon or Computer) means that the voice assistant often wakes up by mishearing what you’ve said.